Jesse Heines is an Professor Emeritus in the Computer Science Department at UMass Lowell.

 Biosketch

-Jesse now serves as a volunteer for the New Hampshire Dept. of Corrections, where he goes "behind the wall" to teach inmates the basics of website development in an 11-week course.
-Prior to this role, Jesse worked with staff and inmates to develop apprenticeship programs in a variety of trades.
-These programs earned inmates Journeyman Certificates sanctioned by the US Dept. of Labor.
+In another initiative, Jesse served as a volunteer for the New Hampshire Department of Corrections, going "behind the wall" to teach inmates the basics of website development in an 11-week course.
+Prior to this role, Jesse worked with prison staff and inmates to develop apprenticeship programs in a variety of trades.
+These programs earned inmates Journeyman Certificates sanctioned by the US Department of Labor.
 Both of these roles help inmates get jobs upon their release, a critical factor in reducing recidivism and rebuilding lives.